AichaSidiya/KSABikes/README.md

 By clicking on any of the pictures of the bikes displayed in the home page the user is taken to a page displaying all the data and additinal pictures of the bike.

 #### Terms & Conditions
-By clicking on the terms and condition in the footer a static terms and condition page is displayed.

 ## Back-END